Introduction to Units and Dimensions

 What is dimensional analysis?

 Dimensional analysis is based on the principle that two quantities having the same dimensions can only be compared with one another.
 For example, I can compare kinetic energy with potential energy and say they equal or one is greater than another because they have the same dimension.
-But I cannot kinetic energy with force or acceleration as their dimensions are not the same.
+But I cannot compare kinetic energy with force or acceleration as their dimensions are not the same.

 How to do demonstrate dimensional analysis with an example?